Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: Algorithms, Taxonomy and Properties for SMGs

 \section{Algorithms, Taxonomy and Properties for SMGs}

 We analyze algorithms and system design choices {conditioned on an active SMG}, i.e., when at least one SMG property from Sec.~\ref{sec:benchmark_scenarios} is present (bottleneck contention, crossing flows, persistent mutual occupancy, occlusion, or conflicting objectives).
-Let $\mathcal{K}(t)\!\subseteq\!\{1,\dots,N\}$ denote the {active coupling set}, that is, the minimal subset of agents whose best responses are mutually coupled during $[a,b]$ (Sec.~\ref{sec:benchmark_scenarios}).
-Coordination, communication, observability, invasiveness, cooperation, and deadlock handling are interpreted on $\mathcal{K}(t)$, not on the full set of agents.
-Throughout, we tie design choices to {game-aware outcomes} introduced in Sec.~\ref{sec:evaluation_metrics}: {Social Welfare Gap (SWG)}, {Turn-Taking Fairness (TTF)}, and {Invasiveness Score (IS)}, reported alongside standard MRN metrics.
-This section thus specifies {how MRN methods become SMG solvers} once a trigger activates and a coupling set emerges.
+Let $\mathcal{K}_m(t)\!\subseteq\!\{1,\dots,k\}$ denote the {active coupling set}, that is, the minimal subset of agents whose best responses are mutually coupled during $[a,b]$ (Sec.~\ref{sec:benchmark_scenarios}).
+At any time $t$, agent interactions may induce multiple, possibly overlapping regions of strategic coupling.
+To formalize this, we define an interaction graph $\mathcal{G}(t) = (\mathcal{V}, \mathcal{E}(t))$, where the node set $\mathcal{V} = \{1,\dots,k\}$ corresponds to agents, and an undirected edge $(i,j) \in \mathcal{E}(t)$ exists if the best-response policy of agent $i$ depends nontrivially on the actions or state of agent $j$ over a nonzero time interval containing $t$.
+We define the \emph{coupling sets} $\{\mathcal{K}_m(t)\}_m$ as the connected components of the interaction graph $\mathcal{G}(t)$.
+Each $\mathcal{K}_m(t) \subseteq \mathcal{V}$ represents a maximal subset of agents whose decision-making processes are mutually coupled at time $t$.
+When the context is clear, we use $\mathcal{K}(t)$ to denote a generic coupling set.